KittyCAD/modeling-app/docs/kcl.md

 * `data`: `AngledLineData` - Data to draw an angled line.
 ```
 {
+	// The angle of the line.
 	"angle": number,
+	// The length of the line.
 	"length": number,
+	// The tag.
 	"tag": string,
 } |
 [number]